Planning your next diving trip? These are the best dive sites in the world.

 Visibility: Up to 90 meters

 Silfra Fissure has crystal clear water but almost no marine life.
 It is located in Þingvellir National Park, Iceland.
-The fissure was formed by two tectonic plates pulling apart at the Mid Atlantic Rift.
-The water flows between the North American and Eurasian Plates making it an extraordinarily unique dive spot.
-The visibility is exceptional and can be up to 100 meters (328 feet).
+Two tectonic plates pulled apart at the Mid-Atlantic Rift formed the fissure.
+The water flows between the North American and Eurasian Plates, making it an extraordinarily unique dive spot.
+The exceptional visibility can be up to 100 meters (328 feet).

 Local Tip: Book a tour of the Silfra Fissure here.